sunfounder/kepler-kit/docs/source/video_course/lesson63.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 63 : Object Oriented Programming in MicroPython with Classes and Methods
+Lesson 63: Object Oriented Programming in MicroPython with Classes and Methods
 ===================================================================================

 This tutorial covers object-oriented programming (OOP) with the Raspberry Pi Pico W: